How the failed Iranian hostage rescue in 1980 can save the Autonomous Vehicle industry

 · https://www.sae.org/news/2020/08/new-gen-av-simulation

-My name is Michael DeKort — I am Navy veteran (ASW-C4ISR) and a former system engineer, engineering, and program manager for Lockheed Martin.
-I worked in aircraft simulation, the software engineering manager for all of NORAD, a software project manager on an Aegis Weapon System baseline, and a C4ISR systems engineer for DoD/DHS and the US State Department (counter-terrorism).
-And a Senior Advisory Technical Project Manager for FTI to the Army AI Task Force at CMU NREC (National Robotics Engineering Center)
+My name is Michael DeKort — I am a former system engineer, engineering, and program manager for Lockheed Martin.
+I worked in Aerospace/DoD/FAA aircraft simulation, as a Sr PM and then the Software Engineering Manager for all of NORAD, as a PM on the Aegis Weapon System, as Lead C4ISR systems engineer for the DHS Deepwater program and the lead C4ISR engineer for the Counter-terrorism team at the US State Department.
+I am now a Program Manager for Space Force Space Systems Command and CEO/CTO at Dactle.

 - Founder SAE On-Road Autonomous Driving Simulation Task Force